evokateur/kindle-cloud-reader-wrapper/README.md

 # Yahoo!
-Mail PWA Wrapper
+Mail Desktop Wrapper

-This is an PWA wrapper for [Yahoo!
+This is an desktop wrapper for [Yahoo!
 Mail](https://mail.yahoo.com), built using [Electron](https://www.electronjs.org/).
 It provides a native macOS-style desktop experience for reading your Yahoo! mail in a standalone window.